-- All members to be Non-Executive, Independent Directors, with at least one member having significant, recent and relevant financial management and accounting experience and a professional accounting qualification. - The Chairman-CEO and the Group Finance Director are permanent invitees for all Committee meetings.
+- All members are Non-Executive Independent Directors, with at least one member having significant, recent and relevant financial management and accounting experience, and membership in a recognised professional accounting body. - The Chairperson-CEO and the Group Finance Director are permanent invitees for all Committee meetings.
 The Group Financial Controller is also present at discussions relating to Group reporting. - The Head of the Group Business Process Review division is the Secretary of the Committee.